willthames/willthames.github.io/_posts/2016-03-11-ansible-slow-startup-on-fedora-23.markdown

 ```

 was enough to gather some information.
 Comparing my colleague's results with
-my own, I found a lot of 100ms calls to read:
+my own, I found a lot of 100ms calls to `read`:

 ```
 0.132407 read(7, "/usr/lib/python2.7/site-packages"..., 4096) = 284